 After you've added the Nest to your Home app, you can find and adjust it by clicking Thermostat on the home screen.
 Once you do that, you can change your Nest temperature by dragging your finger along the screen or tapping on a plus or minus sign.

-9. Setting a Nest Thermostat Schedule
+9. Making a Nest Thermostat Schedule

-You can set a temperature schedule on a Nest Thermostat either on the device or on the Google Home app.
-More advanced versions of the Nest, such as the Nest Thermostat E and Nest Learning Thermostat, can also be adjusted by using the Nest app.
+Your Nest allows you to schedule temperature programming either on the device or on the Google Home app.
+Newer and advanced models of the Nest, such as the Nest Thermostat E and Nest Learning Thermostat, are also controllable with the Nest app.

 10. How to Set a Temperature Range on a Nest Thermostat

 To customize the Nest temperature range in Eco mode, go to Settings and select Eco.
-That should display the current “Heat to” and “Cool to” temperature settings.
-You can select each and adjust them to your desired temperature.
+The thermostat's display should list existing “Heat to” and “Cool to” temperature settings.
+You can select each and make any and all adjustments.
 Once you're finished, select Done.

 11. What Should I Do If My Nest Thermostat Isn't Compatible?